This topic guides you through creating your first Storage Gateway file system.

 See Configuring the Cache for File Systems for details.

-Connect the file system to a directory on Storage Gateway host.
+Connect the file system to a directory on the Storage Gateway host.
 For more information, see Connecting a File System.